CDCgov/prime-reportstream/prime-router/docs/proposals/0008-reporting-entity-front-end.md

 ## Initial Implementation Plan

 This will involve 3 steps:
-1. **Authentication/Authorization:** The authentication service will have to be set up to send roles or permissions that pertain to the user/organization, and the web portal client, as well as the API, will need to consume these permissions and behave accordingly.
+1. **Authentication/Authorization:** The current authentication service will have to be set up to send roles or permissions that pertain to the user/organization, and the web portal client, as well as the API, will need to consume these permissions and behave accordingly.